github/personal-website/_posts/2019-04-04-remote-logging.md

 ## Bugfender

 [Bugfender](https://bugfender.com) is a dedicated service for improving quality of the apps.
 They provide an SDK for each major platform, not only mobile.

-They allow you to collect crashes from users and see information about users' devices, so you can debug crashes with all the necessary context.
-It's quite expensive, but features appear to be worth it.
+Bugfender, besides remote logging,  allow you to collect crashes from users and see information about users' devices, so you can debug crashes with all the necessary context.

+Bugfender SDK can be easily wrapped by `Timber.Tree`.
+[Here](http://support.bugfender.com/supported-logging-frameworks) is the list of all supported logging frameworks with examples.
+So, it's quite easy to start using it.

+It's quite expensive, but there is a very limited free plan.
+You can check their pricing [here](https://bugfender.com/pricing/).

 ## Crashlytics